timescale/docs.timescale.com-content/getting-started/installation-docker.md

 docker volumes.
 ([More information on data volumes][docker-data-volumes])

+>:TIP: Our standard binary releases are licensed under the Timescale License.
+This means that you can use all of our free Community capabilities and seamlessly activate Enterprise capabilities.
+To build a version of this software that contains source code that is only licensed under Apache License 2.0, pass `-DAPACHE_ONLY=1` to `bootstrap`.
+For more information about licensing, please read our [blog post][blog-post] about the subject.

 ## Prebuilt with PostGIS [](postgis-docker)

 We have also published a Docker image that comes prebuilt with